term-llm

 Managing Skills

-term-llm skills # List all skills
+term-llm skills # List all available skills

-term-llm skills list --user # Only user skills
+term-llm skills --user # Only user-global skills

 term-llm skills new my-skill # Create new skill